Cost of Chimney Liner

 Let's start with what the cost of chimney liners depend on?

-Many factors will affect the price a tradesperson will charge for installing or replacing a chimney liner, starting with the size of your chimney.
+However, many factors can affect the price a tradesperson will charge for installing or replacing a chimney liner, starting with the size of your chimney.
 This will significantly impact the cost of installing a chimney lining as you will need to consider the number of materials required to carry out the job.

 If hiring a professional, consider the amount of time, it will take the tradesperson to complete the installation.
 Nearly all tradespeople will charge a daily or hourly rate, so a more extensive job will likely be more costly to carry out as the professional will be working longer on your chimney.